7 Systems of Linear Equations

 Proof.
 If Ax_p = b and Ax_h = 0, then A(x_p + x_h) = Ax_p + Ax_h = b + 0 = b, so x_p + x_h is a solution.

 This decomposition has geometric content.
 The solution set to Ax = b is an affine subspace of \mathbb{F}^n: a translate of the linear subspace \ker(A) by the vector x_p.
-If \ker(A) = \{0\}, the solution is unique (the affine subspace is a single point).
-If \dim \ker(A) = k > 0, the solution set is a k-dimensional affine subspace—a translated version of \ker(A).
+If \ker(A) = \{0\}, the solution is unique.
+If \dim \ker(A) = k > 0, the solution set is a k-dimensional affine subspace—a translated copy of \ker(A).

-The homogeneous system Ax = 0 always has solutions (at minimum, x = 0).
-Its solution set is precisely \ker(A), a linear subspace of \mathbb{F}^n of dimension n - \operatorname{rank}(A) by Theorem 4.5 (the rank-nullity theorem from Chapter 3).
+The homogeneous system Ax = 0 always has the solution x = 0, and its full solution set is \ker(A), a linear subspace of \mathbb{F}^n of dimension n - \operatorname{rank}(A) by Theorem 4.5.

 The general solution formula reflects a principle pervasive in mathematics: solutions to inhomogeneous equations are obtained by adding a particular solution to the general solution of the associated homogeneous equation.
 This structure appears in differential equations (general solution = particular + complementary), in affine geometry (affine subspaces are translates of linear subspaces), and throughout analysis.